TomArcher/technical-blog/content/posts/rain-paradox/index.md

 - More time in rain = more wetness.
 - Moving faster = more frontal exposure.

-What made this problem compelling was that there wasn't an obvious answer and no way (back then) for me to definitively prove my intuition one way or the other.
-It was a thought experiment we debated with intuition and hand-waving.
+What made this problem compelling was that there wasn’t an obvious answer and no way (back then) to definitively prove which effect dominated.
+It was a thought experiment we debated endlessly with hand-waving.

-But now, with Python, generative AI, and a (virtual) rainy afternoon to spare, I can finally simulate this problem to know the answer.
+But now, with Python, generative AI, and a (virtual) rainy afternoon to spare, I can finally simulate this problem to **know the answer**.

 ## Modeling the Rain